 At around the age of 9 Yomi found himself as the unintentional storyteller.
 Writing stories without actually knowing the potential of the pen.

-Highlights include opening for Saul Williams and The Last Poets, with appearances at Yahoo!
-Wireless Festival, Latitude, Lovebox, Olympic Village, New York Public Library, Sadler’s Wells Theatre as well as working with Channel 4 and BBC Radio 1xtra.
-He os the founder of Boxedin.
-A monthly poetry night in shoreditch.
-He is a member of Malika’s Poetry Kitchen, and has had work commissioned by The Mayor’s Office, Southbank Centre, V&A, UN Humanitarian Summit, UCL Grant Museum of Zoology, The Foundling Museum, BBC World Service/ BBC Africa and various charities.
+Highlights include opening for Saul Williams and The Last Poets, with appearances at Wireless Festival, Latitude, Lovebox, New York Public Library, Sadler’s Wells Theatre, as well as working with Channel 4, BBC Radio 1xtra, Southbank Centre, Merky Books, The National Gallery, and the Louvre.
+He is a trustee for Raw Material, has had work commissioned by The Mayor’s Office, V&A, UN Humanitarian Summit, UCL, The Foundling Museum, BBC World Service/ BBC Africa and was once long-listed as one of MTV’s Brand New Artists.

 Short Bio